laurentperez/ava/README.md

 # Quickstart

-If you want to use local models downloaded from Huggingface : make sure you have enough RAM and disk space !
+If you want to use local models downloaded from Huggingface or other places : make sure you have enough RAM and disk space !
-For example the pytorch model of `bigscience/bloomz-7b1` weights at 14GB and ggml conversion requires around 10GB of RAM.
+For example the pytorch model of `bigscience/bloomz-7b1` weights at 14GB and requires around 10GB of RAM for its q4 quantization.

 1. install a JDK17 from https://sdkman.io/
 2. start the on-premise Mattermost chat server `docker compose up`